ansible-collections/ibm_zos_core/docs/source/modules/zos_job_submit.rst

           }

     msg
       Return code resulting from the job submission.
+Jobs that take longer to assign a value can have a value of '?'.

       | **type**: str
       | **sample**: CC 0000

     msg_code
       Return code extracted from the `msg` so that it can be evaluated as a string.
+Jobs that take longer to assign a value can have a value of '?'.

       | **type**: str

     msg_txt
       Returns additional information related to the job.
+Jobs that take longer to assign a value can have a value of '?'.

       | **type**: str
       | **sample**: The job completion code (CC) was not available in the job output, please review the job log."